rottytooth/Rivulet/tutorial.md

 7           ╰─ ╷
 ```

 This excerpt above is a single *glyph*, meaning a block of code that executes together.
 It is marked with ╵ in the upper left corner and ╷ in the bottom right.
-It has four *strands*, continuous lines made up of psudographic characters.
+It has four *strands*, continuous lines made up of pseudographic characters.
 We determine their reading by checking the *hooks* they begin with (the short curve that begins the strand).

 Here are just the hooks, with dashed lines showing the direction the strand flows away from each:
 ```